We get this question a lot: “Can you put affiliate links in recipes?”

 You DON’T want to throw affiliate links all over your post.
 That has spammy written all over it.

-Instead, think about where they make sense and actually help your audience.
+Instead, think about where they make sense and help your audience.

 Sharing your go-to homemade pizza recipe?
 The one with the perfectly crispy crust and 10/10 cheese-pull. 🍕